ctava-msft/utilization-management-claims-analytics/docs/solution_architecture.md

 # Solution Architecture — UM Claims Analytics

-> High-level architecture for the UPMC Utilization Management Claims Analytics platform.
+> High-level architecture for the Utilization Management Claims Analytics platform.
 > Two deployment approaches are defined: a **POC** for rapid insights and a **Production** hardened deployment.

 ---